Notice: This page requires JavaScript to function properly.

 Defining a function

-Let's to define the most simple function in Python.
+Let's define the simplest function in Python.

 copy